fonk-apps/fonk-examples/guestbook/faas/fission/python/Readme.md

 ```

 ## Adding a route and testing your API with `curl`
-Fission has the facility to add routes to trigger function invocations independent from the deployed functions themselves.
+Fission has the facility to add routes, to trigger function invocations independent from the deployed functions themselves.
 To add routes for the two functions used in this example:

 ```bash
 $ fission route create --method POST --url /create --function create